YMGong/YongmeiGong.github.io/_teaching/2015-spring-teaching-2.md

 location: "Uppsala, Sweden"
 ---

-I was involved as a TA in the course.
+I was involved in the course as a TA .

 Heading 1
 ======